Zajko Zeba: Željezničar

 In June 2018, after announcing his retirement, Zeba was appointed as an assistant manager at Željezničar.
 On 29 October 2018, after a string of poor results, it was announced that Zeba was dismissed of his position of assistant, while a month later, on 21 November, was named as a coach of the youth selections at the club.

-In December 2018, he left Željezničar after coming out of retirement and signing with Olimpik.
+In December 2018, Zeba left Željezničar after coming out of retirement and signing with Olimpik.